1064947738/RF-Fingerprinting-Domain-Generalization-Dataset/README.md

 Readme
 ======
-This project builds a radio frequency fingerprint recognition system based on WiFi signals.
-It also provides a dataset containing WiFi signals collected from different batches (dates) of 10 mobile devices.
-The detailed collection settings of different sub-datasets can be found in the chapter Dataset Introduction.
+In this project, an RF fingerprint identification system based on WiFi signals is constructed.
+A dataset containing WiFi signals collected from different batches (dates) of 10 cellular devices is also provided.
+Detailed collection setups for different sub-datasets can be found in the chapter dataset descriptions.

 Dataset Introduction
 ======
 Experimental Devices
 ------
-Ten commonly used mobile phones were included in the experiment.
+Ten commonly used cell phones were included in the experiment.
 The following table provides more details about them.
 | Device Index  | Device Model | Device Model |
 | ------------- | ------------- |------------- |
 |0	|V2118A|	3.2GHz 骁龙 870 八核|